AssanSav/recipesSharing_2.0/README.md

 # README
 Welcome To the Recipes Sharing Data Management System
-    The main purpose of this app is to allow users to share food recipes among them, users can only manipulate records they created themselves, comment on their own or somebody else's record, send email to others users, browse recipes by categories or find them by servings or names, the app has some validations that goes against duplication, their is some meaningful flash messages all over the app for the users best experiences
+    The main purpose of this app is to allow users to share food recipes among them, users can only manipulate records they have created themselves, comment on their own or somebody else's record, send email to others users, browse recipes by categories or find them by servings or names, see all reviews made by a specific user the app has some validations that goes against duplication, their is some meaningful flash messages all over the app for the users best experiences